Step One is to gather the insights of your participants as they respond to the Strengths, Weaknesses, Opportunities and Threats survey form.

 The survey document will also serve to concentrate the discussion of the brain-storming session to matters which are demonstrably important to the group because participants will identify topics they consider most important to the company.

-This document is meant to spur thought regarding the various influences inside the company and in the environment in which the company operates.
-It is broken into two sections - Internal Considerations and External Considerations.
+This survey form is meant to spur thought regarding the various influences inside the company by discussing its STRENGTHS and WEAKNESSES and influences outside the company, in the environment in which the company operates, by discussing OPPORTUNITIES and THREATS.

 All statements should ask for a simple “Agree”, “Disagree”, or “I don’t know” response.
 The statements are meant to elicit “gut-level” responses to provide the basic emotions about the company.

 Encourage the participants to respond with comments to all statements.
 Be sure to provide space for comments on the form you create.
 The comments will contain the real nuggets for the planning process.

 Once the "Considerations Form" is returned by all participants, it is time to move to Step Two in the SWOT Analysis process.